Why Battery Life Matters with Digital Thermometers & Temperature Calibrators

 Things have gotten so bad with battery usage that many thermometer brands advertise as a key feature that one does not need a screwdriver to change the batteries!

 We at TEGAM have taken a different direction.
 We view battery life as a Quality and Reliability feature and have done some advanced R&D and engineering to give our new digital temperature calibrators approximately 10x the battery life of most competing brands.
 Our 940 Series Calibrators operate for 500 hours on 3 AA Batteries.
 That’s 62 eight-hour days, or four hours a day for 26 weeks before you have to change the batteries.

 To TEGAM engineers, that equals Reliability!
-For our customers in manufacturing, production and research, it equals User Confidence that the digital thermometer or calibrator will work when it is needed.
+For our customers in manufacturing, production and research, it equals User Confidence that the digital thermometer or temperature calibrator will work when it is needed.
 A great side benefit is that reduced thermometer battery consumption drastically cuts down on the number of batteries that wind-up in landfills where they can seep into water tables and cause pollution.
 It also greatly reduces the total cost of ownership over the instrument’s life duration.

 Here’s a common example of what we mean:

 Use: 1000 hours - 4 hours a day for 250 days in a business year.